-Table 1: Obligations expected from Lessee and Lessor in Operational Leases b The applicant will need to ensure that provisions are made in the leasing arrangement to enable CAD inspectors to conduct necessary inspections. c When the leasing arrangement involves safety oversight by foreign Authority(s), the leasing arrangement should include information on compliance with relevant regulations of both CAD and the foreign Authority(s).
-Wet Leases a The lessee and lessor must hold valid air operator certificates throughout the duration of the lease. b The lessor should retain operational control of the aircraft. c For wet leasing arrangements among Maldivian air operators, the lessee must ensure that the lessor maintains the aircraft as per the lessor's approved maintenance program. d For wet-lease in arrangements, the lessee must ensure that reportable occurrences and incidents affecting the leased aircraft are reported to CAD Dry Leases a For Dry Lease In arrangements, the lessee must ensure that the aircraft equipment relating to flight operations meets Maldivian requirements.
+Table 1: Obligations expected from Lessee and Lessor in Operational Leases

+Scenario Obligations All Leases a The applicant will need to demonstrate the need to enter into aircraft operational leasing arrangements. b The applicant will need to ensure that provisions are made in the leasing arrangement to enable CAA inspectors to conduct necessary inspections. c When the leasing arrangement involves safety oversight by foreign Authority(s), the leasing arrangement should include information on compliance with relevant regulations of both CAA and the foreign Authority(s).
+Wet Leases a The lessee and lessor must hold valid air operator certificates throughout the duration of the lease. b The lessor should retain operational control of the aircraft. c For wet leasing arrangements among Maldivian air operators, the lessee must ensure that the lessor maintains the aircraft as per the lessor's approved maintenance program. d For wet-lease in arrangements, the lessee must ensure that reportable occurrences and incidents affecting the leased aircraft are reported to CAA Dry Leases a For Dry Lease In arrangements, the lessee must ensure that the aircraft equipment relating to flight operations meets Maldivian requirements.